 I recently found a particularly excellent website by fellow professional organizer, Jennifer Swanson in Minnetonka, Minnesota.
 She is wonderful and her advice is very practical!
 I feel like I've found another "sister" in organizing.
 With her permission, I am sharing her article on Simplifying Holiday Storage.
 Enjoy!

-5 Steps to Simplify Holiday Storage by Jennifer Swanson
+5 Steps to Simplify Holiday Storage

 Do you box up your holiday decorations the day after Christmas--or hold onto the holiday spirit until the snow melts?
 Either way, a little thought when storing your decorations this year will save you a lot of time when you take them out next year.